Updated February 2017

 - Certain export transactions that may be considered for authorization under existing regulations and guidelines.

-You won’t be able to spend your time lazing on the beach, though there are now a range of tour companies and organizations offering Cuban itineraries which satisfy the above criteria for “people to people” contact – experiences that bring American and Cuban people closer together through programs involving cultural exchange.
+There are however a range of tour companies offering Cuban itineraries which satisfy the above criteria for “people to people” contact – experiences that bring American and Cuban people closer together through programs involving cultural exchange.
+Such companies include International Expeditions, Insight Cuba and National Geographic Expeditions, and these tours are a sure way to travel legally if you are otherwise unsure.

-Those looking for more information on what constitutes a visit under each of the above categories should consult the Frequently Asked Questions Related to Cuba from the US Treasury.
+For more information on what constitutes a visit under each of the above categories, visit the Frequently Asked Questions Related to Cuba from the US Treasury.

 How to Get to Cuba